-The rich history of Rock Ledge Ranch stems back to the time of the Native American Ute and Plains Indians in the early 1800’s.
+The rich history of Rock Ledge Ranch stems back to the time of the Native American Ute and Plains Indians in the early 1800’s, whom inhabited the area along Camp Creek.

 The 1862 Homestead Act and Pacific Railway Act prompted Westward settlement.
 By 1867, Walter Galloway came to Colorado to homesteaded the land.